 Your internal logistics.
 How quickly can your team process an order?
 Assume you have the product that’s been ordered in stock (because of your outstanding planning), it really shouldn’t take you any longer than 24 hours to get that order out the door.

 Manage your customers’ expectations.
 Is your customer paying for the product to be delivered to them?
-That’s a traditional approach, but more and more free shipping is becoming the norm.
+That’s a traditional approach, but more and more free shipping and even same day shipping is crucial.
 Communicate with your customers and understand what they expect.
 Build those expectations into your logistics planning.